mitanuriel/agentSecOps_Guardian/README.md

 **Built with ❤️ for Mistral AI Hackathon 2026**

-## License
+## Mistral AI Hackathon 2026

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project was created for the **Mistral AI Hackathon 2026**, showcasing the potential of AI-driven security automation in DevOps workflows.
+AgentOps Guardian demonstrates how advanced language models can be leveraged to create self-healing systems that protect against emerging LLM security threats.